-School resources including books developed to support children with dyslexia have been purchased.
+School resources including books developed to support children with dyslexia, emotional needs continue to be purchased.

 Education psychologist services have been purchased.

-Dyslexia outreach services have been purchased to enable an accurate diagnosis of need.
+Dyslexia Outreach services have been purchased to enable an accurate diagnosis of need.

-ELSA has been funded ongoing and including supervision time and training.
+ELSA has been funded ongoing and including supervision time.

-Funding has enabled additional adult support to ruin interventions and meet individual children's needs.
+Funding has enabled additional adult support to run interventions and meet individual children's needs.
+Funding is used for a specialist TA to carry out SENSi.